isimatosbe/my-personal-website/README.md

     - [x] `lazy`
     - [x] ~~`Suspense`~~: The website is pretty small so it won't benefit from this implementation.
 - v1.3: Allowing the website to be downloaded as a CV in PDF.
 It seems like I will have to use the print() method or a library using it, it's going to be tough.
+    - [x] Being able to print the CV in PDF.
+    - [ ] Being able to choose which projects to include.
+    - [ ] Adding a customization print CV page.
 - v2.0: Learning TypeScript and updating the website to TS.

 Initial mockup for the MVP: